Celebrating Silversea’s 30th Anniversary, We Honor Our Past and Look Forward to Our Spirit of Innovation

 Here’s why destination leadership has always mattered

 Such ambition may be baked into Silversea’s DNA.
 In 2024, Combrink hosted an inaugural sailing focused on South Africa, his homeland, aboard Silver Cloud.
 The itinerary performed a deep dive into rarely visited ports and included a first-ever cruise call in Saldanha Bay, where a South African Braai (BBQ) was arranged for all.
 This kind of itinerary development, taking guests where no one has cruised before, takes countless hours of research and face-to-face relationship-building.
-(When Silversea first proposed its South Africa expedition the government wouldn’t allow expedition cruising and Zodiacs because of safety concerns.
+(When Silversea proposed its South Africa expedition, the government wouldn’t allow expedition cruising and Zodiacs because of safety concerns.
 It took two years of risk assessments before the country’s marine safety agency would grant permission for the expedition.)

 And existing destinations are continuously being fine-tuned, with the introduction of such options as the Antarctica Bridge, whereby passengers are flown in business class across the notoriously bumpy Drake Passage to King George Island, maximizing the ratio of hours spent on the seventh continent.